federicobrogi/dino/README.md

 Version 1.0 - embryonic. i just started working on it!

 dino is an R Shiny dashboard for policy evaluation studies.
-It allows the user to analyze a dataset and **make an ex-post impact assessment calculating average treatment effects**.
+It allows the user to analyze a dataset and **make an ex-post impact assessment calculating Average Treatment Effects**.
 The user can choose Y or X variables for **customized graphs and models**.
 **No need to know a programming language**.